Mental Health Facilities Winfield, IL

 Advocate Good Samaritan Hospital Center For Mental Health - 8.4 miles from Winfield, IL

 Advocate Good Samaritan Hospital Center For Mental Health is a mental health clinic in Downers Grove, Illinois, located at 3815 Highland Avenue, 60515.
-Advocate Good Samaritan Hospital Center For Mental Health offers outpatient treatment, hospital inpatient treatment and partial hospitalization/day treatment.
-Advocate Good Samaritan Hospital Center For Mental Health provides dialectical behavior therapy, couples/family therapy and cognitive behavioral therapy to seniors 65 or older, adults and young adults.
-Advocate Good Samaritan Hospital Center For Mental Health also supports people with PTSD, people with trauma and people with serious mental illness.
-Some other services provided by Advocate Good Samaritan Hospital Center For Mental Health include illness management and recovery, chronic disease/illness management and suicide prevention services.
+Advocate Good Samaritan Hospital Center For Mental Health offers outpatient treatment, partial hospitalization/day treatment and hospital inpatient treatment.
+Advocate Good Samaritan Hospital Center For Mental Health provides electroconvulsive therapy, activity therapy and trauma therapy to adults, young adults and seniors 65 or older.
+Advocate Good Samaritan Hospital Center For Mental Health also supports people requiring dual diagnosis treatment, people with serious mental illness and people with PTSD.
+Some other services provided by Advocate Good Samaritan Hospital Center For Mental Health include suicide prevention services, family psychoeducation and mentoring/peer support/consumer-run services.

 Learn More